 Contract Size: $1,000 multiplied by the VIX Index

-CBOE Volatility Index (VX) Futures trade with extended hours, providing flexibility for traders in different time zones.
+CBOE Volatility Index (VX) futures trade with extended hours, providing flexibility for traders in different time zones and allowing you to react to global market events.

 Platform Symbol: VX

-To trade CBOE Volatility Index (VX) Futures, you'll need to meet specific margin requirements.
-Check with your broker for the latest margin rates and details.
+To trade CBOE Volatility Index (VX) futures, you'll need to meet specific margin requirements.
+Margin requirements can vary based on your broker and account type.

 If you want to risk $500 with a 10-point stop loss: